cscart/docs/en/user_guide/addons/google_backend_signin/settings.rst

        :align: center
        :alt: Creating a Google Cloud project.

 #.
 Now return to the settings of the **Back-End Sign-In via Google** add-on.
-Do click the **Save and test sign-in** button:
+Click the **Save and test sign-in** button:

    * If everything is configured properly, you'll see the window for choosing your email address.
 You'll be able to check if the sign-in works.
+Go through all the steps of the sign-in to make sure there are no issues.

    * If you see an error, clear the fields in the add-on settings and save your changes.
 When the fields aren't filled in, CS-Cart will use the standard sign in mechanism (email + password).
 But if the fields are filled in (even with a mistake of some sort), only sign-in via Google will be offered.